StoneLyu/COMP5703/README.md

     ```

 Remember to modify the data access APIs at line `210`, `317`, `1019` and `1053` in the [index.html](public/index.html) if the webpage cannot show graphs and tables correctly.

+If you still cannot get the correct page, please check whether you can access `*.google.com` because this project has invoked seceral APIs provided by Google.

 You can find an example `.json` file [here](public/all_data.json) whose data is extracted from the database.